11 Tips to keep your laundry smelling good for longer

 - Epsom salts or coarse sea salt (1 cup)

-- Increase the amount of the essential oils to make the scent stronger
+- increase the dose of essential oils to make the scent stronger

-Now add the baking soda and remove again.
+Now add the baking soda and stir again.

 6. Smell hack